TFAGaming/RealmProtection/README.md

   - **Vehicle Usage:** Control the use, spawning, and riding of vehicles.
   - **Entity Protection:** Prevent damage to hostile and passive entities, ensuring their safety.
 - **Customizable Configuration:** Tailor the plugin to your server's needs with a flexible configuration system, allowing you to fine-tune every aspect of chunk protection.
-- **Efficient Performance:** Experience smooth gameplay with optimized performance, ensuring minimal impact on server resources.
+- **Efficient Performance:** RealmProtection has a powerful database manager with a built-in cache to keep the server and the plugin performant.
 - **Integration with External Plugins APIs:** Seamlessly integrate with external plugins APIs including [VaultAPI](https://github.com/MilkBowl/VaultAPI) and [LuckPerms](https://github.com/LuckPerms/LuckPerms) for enhanced functionality and compatibility.

 <details>